Go Daddy, Google Ban Neo-Nazi Website That Trolled Charlottesville Victim

 — Reuters Tech News (@ReutersTech) August 14, 2017

-For its part, Stormer blamed Anonymous for the outage and posted copy of a threat from the hacktivist group, calling them a “united force of elite hackers.”
+Anglin blamed Anonymous for the outage and posted copy of a threat from the group, calling them a “united force of elite hackers.”

 We find claim that it took a "UNITED FORCE OF ELITE HACKERS" to hack a CMS run by amateurs incredibly amusing.